Sarnami Hindustani

-Sarnámi Hindustáni (Sarnami Hindustani, Sarnami Hindoestani, Sarnami) is an Indo-Aryan koiné language and the Surinamese variety of Caribbean Hindustani.
+Sarnámi Hindustáni (Sarnami Hindustani, Sarnami Hindoestani, Sarnami; Surinaams Hindoestaans) is an Indo-Aryan koiné language and the Surinamese variety of Caribbean Hindustani.
 The language originated from a mixture of the various languages and dialects spoken by British Indian indentured labourers.
-The Indo-Aryan languages that formed the basis for the development of Sarnami consist of Bhojpuri, Awadhi and Hindustani (Hindi-Urdu), and to a lesser degree from other Bihari and Hindi languages, such as Magahi, Maithili and Braj.
+The Indo-Aryan languages that formed the basis for the development of Sarnami consist of Bhojpuri, Awadhi and Hindustani (Hindi–Urdu), and to a lesser degree from other Bihari and Hindi languages, such as Magahi, Maithili, Bundeli, Bagheli, Bajjika, Angika, and Braj.
 It also contains Influence and vocabulary taken from Dutch, English, and to a lesser extent Portuguese and loanwords from other Surinamese languages such as Sranan Tongo.

 Sarnami is considered to be the mother tongue of the Indo-Surinamese people and is mainly spoken in the Nickerie and Saramacca districts of Suriname, and due to migration in the Netherlands, Netherlands Antilles, Guyana, United States, Canada, and French Guiana.

 Origins

 The word Sarnami literally means Surinamese.
 The name Sarnami Hindustani was first used in 1961 by Jnan Hansdev Adhin.

 The language emerged mainly through the mixing of different dialects or language variants from Northern India and southern Nepal, the areas from which the approximately 34,000 indentured labourers were brought to Suriname between 1873 and 1916 by the Dutch colonial government via the British, to replace the African slaves who had been freed.